W. E. B. Du Bois: After the war

 When the war ended, Du Bois traveled to Europe in 1919 to attend the first Pan-African Congress and to interview African-American soldiers for a planned book on their experiences in World War I. He was trailed by U.S. agents who were searching for evidence of treasonous activities.
 Du Bois discovered that the vast majority of black American soldiers were relegated to menial labor as stevedores and laborers.
 Some units were armed, and one in particular, the 92nd Division (the Buffalo soldiers), engaged in combat.
 Du Bois discovered widespread racism in the Army, and concluded that the Army command discouraged African Americans from joining the Army, discredited the accomplishments of black soldiers, and promoted bigotry.

 Du Bois returned from Europe more determined than ever to gain equal rights for African Americans.
 Black soldiers returning from overseas felt a new sense of power and worth, and were representative of an emerging attitude referred to as the New Negro.
 In the editorial "Returning Soldiers" he wrote: "But, by the God of Heaven, we are cowards and jackasses if, now that the war is over, we do not marshal every ounce of our brain and brawn to fight a sterner, longer, more unbending battle against the forces of hell in our own land."

 Many blacks moved to northern cities in search of work, and some northern white workers resented the competition.
-This labor strife was one of the causes of the Red Summer of 1919, a horrific series of race riots across America, in which over 300 African Americans were killed in over 30 cities.
+This labor strife was one of the causes of the Red Summer, a series of race riots across America in 1919, in which more than 300 African Americans were killed in more than 30 cities.
 Du Bois documented the atrocities in the pages of The Crisis, culminating in the December publication of a gruesome photograph of a lynching that occurred during a race riot in Omaha, Nebraska.